 - Bouncers and other security personnel

-- Club owners
+- Club manager and owners

 - Club patrons

 As a bystander, you can get drawn into the altercation and injured when bouncers or security personnel attempt to break up the fight or move it outdoors.
-As a result, you could be hit, kicked, punched, or shoved in the process and incur injuries that can range from only minor to extremely severe.
+As a result, you could be hit, kicked, punched or shoved in the process and incur injuries that can range from only minor to extremely severe.

 Understanding California Premises Liability Law

-The body of law that pertains to those individuals who are responsible for injuries to other persons who are present on the land, property, and premises that they own when said injuries occur is referred to as “premises liability” law.
-Bars, discos, and nightclubs are similar to other types of businesses (e.g., grocery stores, hotels, retail establishments, etc.) in that the owners of these businesses can be held responsible should another individual or individuals be injured while on their property.
+The body of law that pertains to those individuals who are responsible for injuries to other persons who are present on the land, property and premises that they own when said injuries occur is referred to as premises liability law.
+Bars, discos and nightclubs are similar to other types of businesses (e.g., grocery stores, hotels, retail establishments, etc.) in that the owners of these businesses can be held responsible should another individual or individuals be injured while on their property.

-Nightclubs and their owners can be found liable for any “guest” injuries that have been caused by negligent employees under premises liability law and theory.
+Nightclubs and their owners can be found liable for any injuries to guests that have been caused by negligent employees under premises liability law and theory.
 When a fight breaks out in a nightclub, innocent bystanders are oftentimes hurt during the skirmish in one of two ways.
 Either they are assaulted by an employee who mistakes the individual for a participant in the fight or a bouncer/security person was negligent during the altercation.
 In either situation, these individuals are not immune to a personal injury claim.